pedalboard/.github/profile/README.md

 of these issues in a pretty simple way.

 But wait.
 Does it have to stop there?
 Wouldn't it be great to also add some Audio Processing Unit inside the box?
-That would open endless possiblities for custom Stomp boxes and Pedaboards.
+That would open endless possibilities for custom Stomp boxes and Pedaboards.

-Of course this is not a new Idea, there are some projects and platforms alread around.
+Of course this is not a new Idea, there are some projects and platforms already around.

 This project is different to most of them because it aims to be:

 - completely Free & Open Source (hardware and software) GPL Licensed
 - modular: if you only want MIDI, you can just not add the audio processing units.
-This also has some reliabilty advantages.
+This also has some reliability advantages.
 Even with problems on the audio system, the Midi controller will still work independently.
-- builder friendly (can be produced with simple tools avilable nearly everywhere)
+- builder friendly (can be produced with simple tools available nearly everywhere)
-- re-use popular hardware modules that can be purchased wordlwide.
+- re-use popular hardware modules that can be purchased worldwide.
-- The form factor of the hardware is slighly bigger than most of the other projects allowing for more controllers and more processing power.
+- The form factor of the hardware is slightly bigger than most of the other projects allowing for more controllers and more processing power.
 The design is targeting a 180x120x35mm box.
 - Less than a concrete product, this project offers a platform to build pedals on top.
 - The goal ist to build a useful tool for life performance, its not intended to be a playground to fiddle around on stage.